0fajarpurnama0/0fajarpurnama0.github.io/_posts/2020-04-02-jenesys203rdbatch.md

 What I privately captured from this program is a mission to link my friends and everyone else in my home country to those links that I have established during this program.

 Since my backgrounds are in Electrical Engineering and ICT (Information Communication Technology) I would like to do this task using methods base on my backgrounds.
-I’d like to promote and I have already started of ASEAN and Japan through websites to first my friends.
+I'd like to promote and I have already started of ASEAN and Japan through websites to first my friends.
 Since I just started I have promoted these websites below to around 10 of my friends at my home country.
 I planned to promote them to everyone I know.
-For Facebook I’ll ask my friends to like, for Twitter to follow, and for web pages I’ll ask to bookmark.
+For Facebook I'll ask my friends to like, for Twitter to follow, and for web pages I'll ask to bookmark.

 <table border="1" id="websitepromotion">Tabel 4.1 List of websites to be promoted